pnitya2600/Patient-Registration-App/README.md

 git commit -m "Improve dark theme styling and mobile responsiveness" git commit -m "Update README with setup, usage, and commit history"
 ```

-> ✅ **Tip**: Commit after each significant logical unit or feature.
-This makes your history readable and easy to debug.

 ---

 ## 📦 Project Structure